 With the countdown to free agency in its final stages, it’s time to take a look at the Denver Broncos' top needs in the open market.

-The Broncos are expected to aggressive and active once the signings formally begin on March 11th.
-Their executive vice president of football operations/general manager John Elway has repeatedly made clear he believes free agency is the time to shop for need and the draft is the time to secure potential long-term Broncos who were the best picks on the board when their picks arrived.
+The Broncos are expected to aggressive and active once the signings formally begin on March 11.
+Their executive vice president of football operations/general manager John Elway has repeatedly made clear he believes teams should shop for need in free agency and take the best player available in the draft.

 Plenty of folks in the league say they expect the Broncos to buzz in early for some specific targets and then back off to finish out with shorter-term deals after the initial waves of signings have passed.
 It was a profile they used last season when they moved quickly to sign Louis Vasquez, Wes Welker, Terrance Knighton and Dominique Rodgers-Cromartie and then waited to add players such as Shaun Phillips, Stewart Bradley, Quentin Jammer and Steve Vallos.

 Why it’s an issue: The Broncos are a half-and-half affair at the position at the moment.
 As in two of the top four wide receivers the team had on its 53-man roster this past season will be unrestricted free agents in the coming days.

 Eric Decker and Andre Caldwell are each headed to the open market, leaving Demaryius Thomas and Welker as the only two players at the position on the current roster who caught passes in games in 2013.
 Kick returner Trindon Holliday does practice with the receivers during the week, but had just one catch for seven yards this past season.